 Pocket parks, such as New York City’s Greenacre Park, are terrific places to spend a few quiet moments during the day.
 They help visitors feel more centered and serene.
 With a snack — or perhaps in place of one — a few minutes spent here is a Zen snack for the soul.

 Irresistible mac ‘n’ cheese.
 S’MAC serves up cheesy smothered noodles (regular, low-carb, multigrain or gluten-free).
 The good kind of cheesy.
 And yes, it’s available in a “nosh” size to get you over your munchies.

 Spyglass Rooftop Bar

 A shareable snack, a craft cocktail or glass of well-traveled wine and a killer Manhattan view?
 That’s a recipe for fun.
-Come up to Archer Hotel New York’s 22nd floor for an Insta-worthy view of the Empire State Building.
+Come up to Spyglass Rooftop Bar on Archer Hotel New York’s 22nd floor for a photo-ready view of the Empire State Building.
 Spy what you will through our rooftop viewfinder.
 And enjoy the moment.